sarayd/coding-challenge/README.md

 3. Architecture
 4. Web

 Additionally, we will ask you to submit a code sample.
 This should be the piece of code that you are most proud of.
 You could be proud of this code because of how elegant, efficient, or otherwise beautiful it is.
-Please include with it a brief description of what the code does, and why you're so proud of it.

 ## Environment

 The Code Quality question must be completed in Ruby (since this is the language the majority of our backend systems are currently written in).
 If you're unfamiliar with Ruby, check out this [migration guide](https://www.ruby-lang.org/en/documentation/ruby-from-other-languages/).
+Hopefully you don't feel too hindered by this restriction - feel free to include a note if you found it particularly annoying, or to let us know that you're strongest with another language.

 The SQL question is run against an up-to-date Postgres instance.